wtrocki/ts-client-atlas/client/AtlasSearchApi.md

 const configuration = .createConfiguration();
 const apiInstance = new .AtlasSearchApi(configuration);

-let body:.AtlasSearchApiCreateAtlasSearchIndexRequest = {
+let body:.AtlasSearchApiCreateAtlasSearchDeploymentRequest = {
   // string | Unique 24-hexadecimal digit string that identifies your project.
 Use the [/groups](#tag/Projects/operation/listProjects) endpoint to retrieve all projects to which the authenticated user has access.  **NOTE**: Groups and projects are synonymous terms.
 Your group id is the same as your project id.
 For existing groups, your group/project id remains the same.
 The resource and corresponding endpoints use the term groups.
   groupId: "32b6e34b3d91647abb20e7b8",
-  // string | Name of the cluster that contains the collection on which to create an Atlas Search index.
+  // string | Label that identifies the cluster to create search nodes for.
-  clusterName: "gqW,C",
+  clusterName: "gqWzyBAw2ZuufUOHOEhA8IcFQXnua",
-  // FTSIndex | Creates one Atlas Search index on the specified collection.
+  // ApiSearchDeploymentRequest | Creates search nodes for the specified cluster.
-  fTSIndex: {
+  apiSearchDeploymentRequest: {
-    analyzer: "lucene.standard",
-    analyzers: [
+    specs: [
       {
-        charFilters: [
-          {
-    ignoredTags: [
-      "ignoredTags_example",
-    ],
-    type: "htmlStrip",
+        instanceSize: "instanceSize_example",
+        nodeCount: 2,
       },
     ],
-        name: "name_example",
-        tokenFilters: [
-          null,
-        ],
-        tokenizer: {
-    maxGram: 1,
-    minGram: 1,
-    type: "edgeGram",
   },
-      },
-    ],
-    collectionName: "collectionName_example",
-    database: "database_example",
-    mappings: {
-      dynamic: false,
-      fields: {
-        "key": {},
-      },
-    },
-    name: "name_example",
-    searchAnalyzer: "lucene.standard",
-    synonyms: [
-      {
-        analyzer: "lucene.standard",
-        name: "name_example",
-        source: {
-          collection: "collection_example",
-        },
-      },
-    ],
-  },
-  // boolean | Flag that indicates whether Application wraps the response in an `envelope` JSON object.
-Some API clients cannot access the HTTP response headers or status code.
-To remediate this, set envelope=true in the query.
-Endpoints that return a list of results use the results object as an envelope.
-Application adds the status parameter to the response body. (optional)
-  envelope: false,
-  // boolean | Flag that indicates whether the response body should be in the <a href=\"https://en.wikipedia.org/wiki/Prettyprint\" target=\"_blank\" rel=\"noopener noreferrer\">prettyprint</a> format. (optional)
-  pretty: false,
 };

-apiInstance.createAtlasSearchIndex(body).then((data:any) => {
+apiInstance.createAtlasSearchDeployment(body).then((data:any) => {
   console.log('API called successfully.
 Returned data: ' + data);
 }).catch((error:any) => console.error(error));
 ```